 Fortunately, there IS a positive business return on the typical blogging investment, with plenty of evidence to back it up.
-Read on, and you’ll see how your blogging time, resources and effort can generate significant returns that matter to your business.
+Read on, and you’ll see how your blogging time, resources and investment can generate significant ROI that moves the needle for your business.
 (And your worries about existential navel picking can be tossed aside…)

 The State of Blogging

-According to B2B Content Marketing – 2015 Benchmarks, Budget and Trends (and its B2C companion report), published by the Content Marketing Institute and MarketingProfs, 86% of B2B companies surveyed are currently blogging, along with 77% of B2C companies.
+According to B2B Content Marketing 2020: Benchmarks, Budgets and Trends – North America by the Content Marketing Institute and MarketingProfs, 89% of the B2B companies surveyed were blogging.
 Clearly, the investment in blogging is significant and the business value is worth investigating.